Twice certified carbon neutral under Climate Active

-Through Pangolin Associates’ NCOS services, Ross Hill is the first Australian winery to achieve the Federal Government’s carbon neutral certification.
+Through Pangolin Associates’ Climate Active (then NCOS) services, Ross Hill is the first Australian winery to achieve the Federal Government’s carbon neutral certification.
 This is a particularly impressive undertaking as Ross Hill is now certified for both its operations and its products.

 Ross Hill produces a range of cool climate, red and white varieties.
 The winery sits on 5 hectares of sloping land in Orange NSW, 1018 metres above sea level.
 For the majority of produce, Ross Hill uses grapes from its own established vines.
 These grow in fertile, volcanic basalt soil.

 Peter and Terri Robson began Ross Hill in 1994, joined by their son James and Chrissie Robson, and more recently winemakers, Phil and Rochelle Kerney.
 Like so many Australian growers, Ross Hill understands the urgent need to nurture and protect the fertility of the land, and they are doing just that.